Ayin and Yesh: The concept of Ayin-Yesh in literature and science

-Scientific theories of the Big Bang and ideas about the Universe being created out of nothingness resembles those expressed in Kabbalah.
+Scientific theories of the Big Bang and ideas about the Universe being created out of nothingness resemble those expressed in Kabbalah.
 "One reads Stephen Hawking's A Brief History of Time, perhaps a sign of things to come, and the affinities with Kabbalah are striking."

-Kenneth Hanson sees similarity in the Kabbalistic idea that Hebrew letters were the material of which the Universe was built and Stephen Hawking's explanation why Albert Einstein's Theory of relativity will break down at some point that he called the "singularity".
+Kenneth Hanson sees similarity in the Kabbalistic idea that Hebrew letters were the material of which the Universe was built and Stephen Hawking's explanation for why Albert Einstein's theory of relativity will break down at some point that he called the "singularity".
 Hanson says that although Hebrew letters have shapes they are actually made out of nothing, as well as the singularity of the Big Bang.
 Hanson also argues that the singularity of black holes could be compared to Kabbalistic "spheres of nothing", as it was written in the Sefer Yetzirah: "For that which is light is not-darkness, and that which is darkness is not-light."

 In their book The Grand Design physicists Stephen Hawking and Leonard Mlodinow argue that there was nothing before the Beginning, and explain it by comparing the Beginning to South Pole.
 They say: "there is nothing south of the South Pole", and there was nothing before the Beginning.